oxalorg/sakura/README.md

 > The perfect blossom is a rare thing.
 You could spend your life looking for one, and it would not be a wasted life

-Just drop in `sakura.css` to any webpage and go from ugly looking 1900's website to a pretty modern website in literally 0 seconds.
+Just drop in `sakura.css` and/or `sakura-dark.css` to any
+webpage and go from ugly looking 1900's website to a pretty modern website in literally 0 seconds.

 Easy to customize and build on top of sakura.